Home : Events : Liberation of the Philippines in World War II

 Liberation of the Philippines in World War II

 MEN CAUTIOUSLY MOVING IN on an enemy machine gun position, 24 October.
 The infantryman on the right is armed with a .30-caliber Browning automatic rifle M1918A2.
-The fight for Palo ended on 24 October when a suicidal enemy counterattack that penetrated the center of town was repulsed.

 Liberation of the Philippines in World War II